zuri-training/Team_Raccoon_qr_gen/Contributing.md

 src: contains all html pages

-##Submit Changes
+## Submit Changes

-###fork the repo
+### fork the repo

-###Clone the forked repo
+### Clone the forked repo
 You can do that on your github account or in your terminal using git clone https://github.com/your_username/Team_Raccoon_qr_gen.git

-###Create a new branch
+### Create a new branch
 You can do that on your github account or git checkout -b <new-branch-you-created>
-ensure you are in your new branch, you can type git branch in your terminal to confirm
+ensure you are in your new branch, you can type <git branch> in your terminal to confirm

-###Make your changes,
+### Make your changes,
+git remote add origin <https://github.com/your_github_username/Team_Raccoon_qr_gen.git>

-pull changes from the repo to avoid conlicts git pull set ups
+When you are done making changes, run the following Pull chages from the repo to avoid conlicts git pull

+You may need to accept incoming or both changes before going to the next step

+Then add your changes
-Make your changes then run the follow git add . git commit (Use a descriptive commit message)
+git add .
+git commit (Use a descriptive commit message)

-###Push changes
+### Push changes
 git push origin -u <your_new_branch>

-###Pull request
+### Pull request
-Head over to your forked repo on github click "Compare and pull request" In your description part, add this closes #Your_Issue_Number e.g this closes issue #45 Then wait till your PR is merged
+Head over to the main repo (https://github.com/zuri-training/Team_Raccoon_qr_gen) on github click "Compare and pull request" In your description part, add this closes #Your_Issue_Number e.g this closes issue #45 Then wait till your PR is merged
-When your PR is merged, always make sure your forked repository is in sync with the Zuri-training main branch by clicking Sync fork and updating branch.
+When your PR is merged, always make sure your forked repository is in sync with the Zuri-training main branch by clicking Sync fork and updating your branch.

-###More notes
+### More notes
 Please avoid working directly on the exisiting branches.
 In your forked repository, create a branch for your upcoming patch.
 Assure nothing is broken by running all the tests.